lubeda/EspHoMaTriXv2/README.md

 ![sample image](./images/sample.png)

-If you like to cuztomize and tinker you can use this custom component as a satellite voice control microphone for home assistant.
+If you like to customize and tinker you can use this custom component as a satellite voice control microphone for home assistant.
 [Youtube](https://www.youtube.com/watch?v=CsOir14DCbM)

-For additioanl tips and tricks be sure to check out the [WIKI](https://github.com/lubeda/EspHoMaTriXv2/wiki)
+For additional tips and tricks be sure to check out the [WIKI](https://github.com/lubeda/EspHoMaTriXv2/wiki)

 ## Background

-There are some “RGB-matrices” status displays/clocks out there, the commercial ones from LaMetric and Ulanzi, also some excellent DIY-alternatives.
+There are some “RGB-matrices” status displays/clocks out there, the commercial ones from LaMetric and Ulanzi, and also some excellent DIY alternatives.

 - [LaMetric](https://lametric.com/en-US/) commercial ~ €199
 - [Ulanzi TC001](https://www.aliexpress.com/item/1005005008682055.html) commercial ~ €50
 - [AWTRIX](https://awtrixdocs.blueforcer.de/#/) (project has been discontinued after more than 4 years in August 2022)
-- [Pixel It](https://pixelit-project.github.io/) (project is under active development)
+- [Pixel It](https://pixelit-project.github.io/) (the project is under active development)
 - [AWTRIX-Light](https://github.com/Blueforcer/awtrix-light) From the developer of AWTRIX, optimized for the Ulanzi TC001 hardware

 All of the various solutions have their pros and cons.
 I tried some and used AWTRIX for a long time, but I found it lacking in a lot of ways (in my opinion,) so I started work on an esphome.io variant.
 Targeted for an optimized and extensible Home Assistant integration without paid blueprints, MQTT broker requirement, or the need to upload files to the ESP board.